kaizencycle/Kaizen-OS/apps/atlas-mcp-server/README.md

 ---

-**ATLAS Sentinel** - Your persistent companion for Civic OS development and monitoring! 🤖⚡
+**ATLAS Sentinel** - Your persistent companion for Kaizen OS development and monitoring! 🤖⚡